14sprouj/discord-Writer-Bot/readme.md

 `!mysetting`: Allows you to set user configuration values, such as your timezone

-`!ping`: Ping the bot to check the latency
+`/ping`: Ping the bot to check the latency

-`!profile`: Displays your user statistics
+`/profile`: Displays your user statistics

 `!reset`: Allows you to reset your stats